 I think we have all encountered two-factor authentication (2FA) from time to time.
 This could have been when setting up an email or any other account online.
 2FA is a measure that offers us a second layer of protection when we are logging in to Gmail or even ZOOM.
 After entering a password users get a prompt to check out phone for an SMS code to proceed.
 I usually went the SMS route to get the 2FA codes in order to log into my accounts.
 But there is a risk associated with using SMS for two-factor authentication.

 For a good long while I thought that SMS 2FA was bulletproof but there was a danger I had overlooked.
 Your mobile network operator is the intermediary between you and the one-time password that will allow you to proceed.
 That presents a real problem because services require you to have one number linked to your account.

-Hackers or anyone with the where with all, could clone or move your phone number to another device.
-A study published in January this year revealed that some US carriers were vulnerable to sim swap attacks.
-If someone is able to do this then they could gain access to a number of accounts that are linked to that number.
+Hackers or anyone with the where with all, can clone or move your phone number to another device.
+A study published in January this year revealed that some US carriers were vulnerable to these sim swap attacks.
+If someone is able to do this then they could gain access to accounts that are linked to that number.
 A way to avoid a situation like this is by using an authentication app.

 What is an authentication app?

 Authentication apps generate one-time passwords for two-factor authentication.
 The one-time passwords are created by an algorithm and they are time-sensitive.
 This means that the password the application gives you will only work for a short time until another is generated.
 We briefly touched on authentication apps when ZOOM rolled out an update that allowed users to include 2FA when logging in.
 Since that time I have tried out a number of authentication application:

 - FreeOTP (iOS, Android)

 - Last Pass Authenticator (iOS, Android, Windows)